texfaq/texfaq.github.io/FAQ-bibtocorder.md

-However, if you're unfortunate enough to need a citation in a section title, and you also have a table of contents, the citations that now appear in the table of contents will upset the ''natural'' ordering produced by the [`unsrt`](https://ctan.org/pkg/bibtex) style.
+However, if you're unfortunate enough to need a citation in a section title, and you also have a table of contents, the citations that now appear in the table of contents will upset the "natural" ordering produced by the [`unsrt`](https://ctan.org/pkg/bibtex) style.
 Similarly, if you have citations in captions, and have a list of figures (or tables).

-There's a pretty simple ''manual'' method for dealing with the problem&nbsp;&mdash; when you have the document stable:
+There's a pretty simple "manual" method for dealing with the problem&nbsp;&mdash; when you have the document stable: